12 Members, Term: 4 years. Reports monthly. Hosts in September and Homecoming.

 B. The committee is responsible for the oversight of the following activities:

-g.
+d.
 Collect a list of babies born in the past year and home-based members at Easter- given flowers.
+Maintain list of Associate members and 21 year olds (from Recorder).

 *The Friends In Need Fund “provides help to members* of the meeting in need of financial aid as funds available to the Committee permit.
 C&C also encourages Friends to contribute to the “Newtown Friends in Need Trust” (a separate endowed fund of the Meeting).” *and long term active attenders in special circumstances.
 Examples might be rent assistance while displaced by a fire or assistance with medical bills.